Torontál County: History

-Torontál county was formed before the 15th century.
+Torontál county was formed before the 15th century, within the medieval Kingdom of Hungary.
 Initially, the capital was at Aracs/Vranjevo (now a part of the town of Novi Bečej), and the county existed until this area was taken by the Ottoman Empire in 1552.
+During Ottoman administration, this territory was included into the Ottoman Temeşvar Eyalet.
+In 1594, the region was affected by the anti-Ottoman Banat uprising of local Christians, mainly Serbs and Romanians.

-During Ottoman administration, this territory was included into the Ottoman Province of Temeşvar.
-After Banat was captured by the Habsburg monarchy in 1718, the area was included into the Banat of Temeswar.
+During the Great Turkish War (1683-1699), much of the region was temporarily liberated, but under the Treaty of Karlowitz (1699) it was returned to the Ottoman rule.
+The region finally was captured by the Habsburg monarchy during the next Austro-Turkish War (1716–1718).
+Under the Treaty of Passarowitz (1718) it became a Habsburg possession, and was included into the Banat of Temeswar.

 This province was abolished in 1778 and it was incorporated into the Habsburg Kingdom of Hungary.
 Torontal county was restored in 1779, with significantly different borders than in medieval times.
 Its center was moved temporarily to Nagyszentmiklós (present-day Sânnicolau Mare) between 1807 and 1820 due to a great fire in Nagybecskerek (present-day Zrenjanin).

-In 1848/1849 the area of the county was claimed by the self-proclaimed Serbian Voivodship, while between 1849 and 1860 it was part of the Voivodeship of Serbia and Banat of Temeschwar, a separate Austrian crownland.
+In 1848/1849 the area of the county was claimed by the self-proclaimed Serbian Vojvodina, while between 1849 and 1860 it was part of the Voivodeship of Serbia and Temes Banat, a separate Austrian crownland.
 After 1853, the county did not exist since the voivodeship was divided into districts.
 After the voivodeship was abolished in 1860, the area was reincorporated into the Habsburg Kingdom of Hungary and the county was recreated in January 1861.
 In 1876, when the administrative structure of the Kingdom of Hungary was changed, the borders of Torontal County were modified to include the District of Velika Kikinda.
 A few years prior, parts of the territory of the former Banat Military Frontier (including Pancsova/Pančevo, formerly the seat of the so-called German Regiment) had also been annexed to it.